mauricioszabo/hydrogen/README.md

 - [markdown-cell-highlight](https://github.com/aviatesk/atom-markdown-cell-highlight): highlights code cells in markdown files
 - [Cell Navigation](https://github.com/hoishing/cell-navigation): enables easy jumps between Hydron code cells
-- [Hydron Cell Separator](https://github.com/jhabriel/hydron-cell-separator): gives simple horizontal line decorations for Hydron code cells
+- [Hydrogen Cell Separator](https://github.com/jhabriel/hydrogen-cell-separator): gives simple horizontal line decorations for Hydron code cells

 If you find/create a package that you think can be useful when used in combination with Hydron, feel free to make a PR and add it.